E. F. Benson: Works

 Title page of Miss Mapp, 1922.

-Benson was a precocious and prolific writer.
-His first book was Sketches from Marlborough, published while he was a student.
+Benson's first book was Sketches from Marlborough (1888), published while he was a student.
 He started his novel-writing career with the (then) fashionably controversial Dodo (1893), which was an instant success, and followed it with a variety of satire and romantic and supernatural melodrama.
 He repeated the success of Dodo, which featured a scathing description of composer and militant suffragette Ethel Smyth, (Note: Ethel Smyth "gleefully acknowledged" the description, according to actress Prunella Scales.) with the same cast of characters a generation later: Dodo the Second (1914), "a unique chronicle of the pre-1914 Bright Young Things" and Dodo Wonders (1921), "a first-hand social history of the Great War in Mayfair and the Shires".

 The Mapp and Lucia series, written relatively late in his career, consists of six novels and two short stories.
 The novels are: Queen Lucia, Miss Mapp, Lucia in London, Mapp and Lucia, Lucia's Progress (published as The Worshipful Lucia in the United States) and Trouble for Lucia.
 The short stories are "The Male Impersonator" and "Desirable Residences".
 Both appear in anthologies of Benson's short stories, and the former is also often appended to the end of the novel Miss Mapp.

 Benson was also known as a writer of atmospheric and at times humorous or satirical ghost stories, which often were published in story magazines such as Pearson's Magazine or Hutchinson's Magazine, twenty of which were illustrated by Edmund Blampied.
 These "spook stories", as he called them, were reprinted in collections by his principal publisher Walter Hutchinson.
 His 1906 short story "The Bus-Conductor", a fatal-crash premonition tale about a person haunted by a hearse driver, has been adapted several times.
 (Note: The catchphrase from "The Bus-Conductor", "Room for one more", created a legend, and also occurs in the 1986 Oingo Boingo song "Dead Man's Party".)

 Benson's story David Blaize and the Blue Door (1918) is a children's fantasy influenced by the work of Lewis Carroll.
 "Mr Tilly's Seance" is a witty and amusing story about a man flattened by a traction engine who finds himself dead and conscious on the 'other side'.
 Other notable stories are the eerie "The Room in the Tower" and "Pirates".

 Benson is known for a series of biographies/autobiographies and memoirs, including one of Charlotte Brontë.
 His last book, delivered to his publisher ten days before his death, was an autobiography titled Final Edition.